 SAFETY AND LIFE SAVING

-Anchor & ground tackle: 8 lb. anchor, chain and line rode
+Anchor & ground tackle: West Marine traditional 8 lb. anchor with chain and line rode

-Comments: Safety equipment for fire fighting protection appears satisfactory, however the extinguisher has not been inspected, tagged and maintained per N.F.P.A. recommendations.
-Personal flotation devices are suitable for near coastal use.
-No current distress signal flares are aboard.
+Comments: Safety equipment for fire fighting protection appears satisfactory, however the extinguishers have not been inspected, tagged and maintained per N.F.P.A. recommendations.
+There are no flotation devices aboard.
+There are no distress signal flares aboard.
 A suitable sound signaling device was seen.
+There is no carbon monoxide alarm.
+There is no smoke alarm.
+Garbage and oil placards were not seen.
 The navigational and anchor lights are properly arranged, installed and functional.
 The ground tackle including the anchor and rode was visually inspected as installed and appear satisfactory.
 The entire length of the anchor rode was not inspected and should be inspected prior to use.
-There is no secondary anchor or rode aboard.

 These recommendations are the surveyor’s ideas and suggestions for addressing deficiencies with damaged or suspect components or systems found during survey or general improvements.
 The primary recommendations address safety items, structural issues, operational issues or deficiencies which the surveyor determines are of greater importance or more expense than secondary deficiencies.
 For instance, items that pose a risk to passenger safety or immediate property damage are listed under primary deficiencies and cosmetic concerns are addressed under secondary deficiencies.
 Most of the recommendations have been addressed in the comments and usually they are discussed at the time of the inspection.